 Trump Expected To Renew Push For Census Citizenship Question With Executive Action

-President Trump is expected to take executive action to try and add a question about U.S. citizenship status to forms for the upcoming 2020 census, a source familiar with the matter tells NPR.
+President Trump is expected to take executive action to try to add a question about U.S. citizenship status to forms for the upcoming 2020 census, a source familiar with the matter tells NPR.

-It's the administration's latest effort in a more than year-long legal fight to include the question, which has been blocked by the Supreme Court for now.
+It's the administration's latest effort in a more than yearlong legal fight to include the question, which has been blocked by the Supreme Court for now.

 The question asks, "Is this person a citizen of the United States?"

-Trump is expected to announce the executive action Thursday afternoon at a White House that will include Attorney General William Barr.
+Trump is expected to announce the executive action Thursday afternoon at a White House event that will include Attorney General William Barr.

 The move is expected to spark additional litigation from the dozens of states, cities and advocacy groups that challenged the administration's first attempt to include the question.